kodadot/developers/docs/README.md

   - Participate in [various contests](contests-programs.md).
 In past we had a contest for KodaDot's new _Discord logo and Animated Banner_.
 Don't worry, more contests are on the way!

 ## Come say Hi at KodaDot's Meta_Hours!
 We have bi-weekly meetings with contributors of KodaDot to share each other's progress as well as future goals in our [Discord sever](https://discord.gg/kodadot).
+Before speaking, please make sure you're prepared as a [speaker](meta-hours.md).

 Is this your first time joining?
 Feel free to catch up on our [past Meta_Hours](https://github.com/kodadot/nft-gallery/discussions/categories/meta-hours)!

  ## Need some help?
 Here are some [tutorials](tutorial-overview.md) and our [FAQ](FAQ.md)